IlyaLab/kramtools/pairwise/README.rst

 The *content* and *format* of output are *independently* configured.
 Ouput is provided in one of two overarching formats: tabular and JSON_.
-The "micro" formatting of tabular output is also tweakable.
+The "local" formatting of certain fields is also specifiable as noted below.

 .. _JSON : http://json.org